sangio90/apirone-app/README.md

 ## Getting started

-Use CommandBox for deploy.
+Use CommandBox for install.
-run-script deploy:$ENV
+run-script install:$ENV